gbmhunter/blog/content/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux/index.md

 **This tutorial shows you how to manipulate SocketCAN interfaces using the Linux command-line**.
 This includes finding out what SocketCAN interfaces are available, printing detailed info about them, and then sending/receiving data.

+If you are looking for help controlling a SocketCAN interface from C software, see the [How To Use SocketCAN With C In Linux page](/programming/operating-systems/linux/how-to-use-socketcan-with-c-in-linux/).

+If you are looking for more information about the CAN bus protocol itself, see the [CAN Protocol page](/electronics/communication-protocols/can-protocol/).

 {{< figure src="/images/2017/07/socketcan-image.png" width="337px" caption="Icon for SocketCAN.
 Image from https://github.com/linux-can/can-utils."  >}}

 ## What Types of CAN Interfaces Are There?